-In the reports of the Focus Groups (FGs), the frequent words and terms were selected and grouped under the following categories: (a) terms: health, nutrition, quality of life, (b) values: human, economic, (c) opinion: favourable, unfavourable.
-Focus Group A (FGA) is composed of consumers of organic food, and Focus Group B (FGB) is non-consumers of organic food.
+In the reports of the FGs, the frequent words and terms, which were selected and grouped under the following categories: first, terms: health, nutrition, quality of life, second, values: human, economic, third, opinion: favourable, unfavourable.
+The Focus Group A (FGA) is composed of consumers of organic food, and Focus Group B (FGB) is non-consumers of organic food.

-Prior to the tabulation of the data, participants' speech and debates were verified by means of recording.
+Prior to the tabulation of the data, participants' speech and debates were verified by means of the recording.
 We developed a report with the transcriptions of both FGs, which gave a good cross section of data with the recordings and images generated in the group meetings.
-Regarding the frequency with which the words most frequently mentioned by participants are measured (Stone et al., 1970; Bardin, 1977), in FGA, 65 words/terms were mentioned by participants.
+Regarding the frequency with which the words most frequently mentioned by participants are measured (Stone et al., 1970; Bardin, 1977), can note FGA situation 65 words/terms were mentioned by participants.

-The organic foods most often mentioned by FGA participants were sugar, green vegetables, chocolate and brown rice.
+The organic foods most often mentioned by the FGA participants were sugar, green vegetables, chocolate and brown rice.
 For the interviewees organic food is not easily found in retail establishments in Brazil.
-Participants referred to certified organic foods, with a quality seal and both industrialized and non-industrialized organic products.
+Participants referred to certified organic foods. with a quality seal and both industrialised and non-industrialised organic products.
 Participants also mentioned people's and retail staff's (employees) lack of knowledge about the concept of organic food, its characteristics, as well as the location/availability of organic food in the retail outlet.

-When asked if they consume industrialized organic products other than those found in open markets or in the supermarket green vegetable section, the FGA participants mentioned that they consume these foods from different kinds of retail establishments: supermarkets, specialised stores or open markets.
-FGA participants pointed out that they look for different types of organic food, such as fruits, vegetables, green vegetables, pasta, bread, sugar, jams, ready-to-serve juice, cookies, coffee and beef, among others.
+When asked if they consume industrialised organic products other than those found in open markets or in the supermarket green vegetable section, the FGA participants mentioned that they consume these foods from different kinds of retail establishments: supermarkets, specialised stores or open markets.
+The FGA participants pointed out that they look for different types of organic food, such as fruits, vegetables, green vegetables, pasta, bread, sugar, jams, ready-to-serve juice, cookies, coffee and beef, among others.

-Participants also complained about the location of organic products in retail outlets, or mentioned that organic food has no specific location like other products in the retail outlet layout.
+Participants also complain about the location of organic products in retail outlets, or mention that organic food has no specific location like other products in the retail outlet layout.
 It is difficult to find a section specifically for organic products.
-For the consumers in FGA, organic foods are even mixed with other foods, such as light and diet foods.
-When asked by the moderator about the most important features of organic food, participants indicated in decreasing order: (a) health, (b) quality of life, wellness, lifestyle, (c) respect for the environment/ecosystem.
+For the consumers in the FGA, organic foods are even mixed with other foods such as light and diet ones.
+When asked by the moderator about the most important features of organic food, participants indicated in decreasing order: health; quality of life, wellness, lifestyle; respect for the environment/ecosystem.

-Regarding FGB, which was the FG composed of consumers who do not have the habit of consuming organic food, a greater number of words/terms was transcribed when compared with FGA.
-While FGA mentioned 65 words/terms, FGB mentioned 77.
-The most oftenmentioned products by FGB participants were sweets (regardless of flavour) coffee, bread and sugar.
+Regarding the FGB, that is, the FG composed of consumers who do not have the habit of consuming organic food, a greater number of words/terms was transcribed when compared with the FGA.
+While the FGA mentioned 65 words/terms, the FGB mentioned 77.
+The most often mentioned products by the FGB participants were sweets (regardless of flavour) coffee, bread and sugar.

-The FGB participants showed lack of knowledge about the meaning of organic food; however, some consumers said that organic food is the type of food that has no pesticides.
-Factors such as environmental protection and ecosystems, the importance of agro ecological agriculture and concern for the rural population working with crops were not mentioned by FGB participants.
-Besides these most common terms, matters concerning fast food meals in cafeterias, such as fast food chains, were also highlighted in FGB participants' speech.
-Participants said they relent and consume fatty foods (usually fried), which are available at lower prices.
+The FGB participants showed lack of knowledge about the meaning of organic food, however, some consumers said that organic food is the one that has no pesticides.
+Factors such as environmental protection and ecosystem, the importance of agroecological agriculture and concern for the rural population working with crops were not mentioned by the FGB participants.
+Besides these most common terms, matters concerning fast food meals in cafeterias, such as fast food chains, were also highlighted in the FGB participants' speech.
+Participants said they give in to fatty foods, usually fried, which are available at lower prices.